vdsm/virtual-dsm/readme.md

         - 'c *:* rwm'
     ```

-    Even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.
+    Please note that even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.

   * ### How do I install a specific version of vDSM?